asn10038/W4182-Security-II/project2/Evaluation Report.md

 ## Part 5: Clarity of the Code/Comments

-TODO

-\<comments, reason for point deductions, required code snippets, inputs and outputs to show the modifications and that they worked\>

 The code is well organized and well commented.

 For the fuzzer, the code for the IP, TCP and application layers are distinctively separated into the files `ip_fuzzer.py`, `tcp_fuzzer.py` and `app_fuzzer.py` and represented by the classes `IPFuzzer`, `TCPFuzzer` and `APPFuzzer`.
 We believe this shows good practice.

 Inside each class, different functionalities are also separated into different methods, such as `_get_payload`, `_fuzz_from_file` and `_fuzz_by_fields`.
 As we can see, the names of the methods are very representative and they make the code very readable.

-Sufficient comments are provided and it is easy to understand what the code is doing.
+Ample comments are provided and it is easy to understand what the code is doing.
 Here is an example from `src/ip_fuzzer.py`:

 ```python
 try: